HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Preliminaries

-\begin{thm}[\cite{MiyanoH84,DrusinskyH94}] For every alternating parity automaton $\calA$ with $n$ states, there exists a non-deterministic parity automaton $\calA'$ with $2^{\mathcal{O}(n \log n)}$ states that accepts the same language.
-For every non-deterministic or universal parity automaton $\calA$ with $n$ states, there exists a deterministic parity automaton $\calA'$ with $2^{\mathcal{O}(n \log n)}$ states that accepts the same language. \end{thm}
+\begin{thmC}[\cite{MiyanoH84,DrusinskyH94}] For every alternating parity automaton $\calA$ with $n$ states, there exists a non-deterministic parity automaton $\calA'$ with $2^{\mathcal{O}(n \log n)}$ states that accepts the same language.
+For every non-deterministic or universal parity automaton $\calA$ with $n$ states, there exists a deterministic parity automaton $\calA'$ with $2^{\mathcal{O}(n \log n)}$ states that accepts the same language. \end{thmC}

-\begin{thm}[\cite{KupfermanV01}] For every alternating parity automaton $\calA$ with $n$ states, there exists an alternating parity automaton $\overline{\calA}$ with $\mathcal{O}(n^2)$ states that accepts the complemented language.
+\begin{thm} For every alternating parity automaton $\calA$ with $n$ states, there exists an alternating parity automaton $\overline{\calA}$ with $\mathcal{O}(n)$ states that accepts the complemented language.
 If $\calA$ is non-deterministic (resp.~universal), $\overline{\calA}$ is universal (resp.~non-deterministic). \end{thm}